business dispute arbitration in Woodlawn, Illinois 62898

 Small businesses in Cook County operate on thin margins — when a contract is broken, arbitration at $399 vs $14K+ litigation makes the difference between staying open and closing doors.
 With a median household income of $78,304 in this area, few business owners can absorb five-figure legal costs.

-The conflict centered around a $275,000 contract signed in January 2023, under which Thompson Enterprises was to supply custom steel beams for Maxwell & Co.’s growing residential projects in southern Illinois.
+The conflict centered around a $275,000 contract signed in January 2023, under which the claimant was to supply custom steel beams for Maxwell & Co.’s growing residential projects in southern Illinois.
 By April, Maxwell claimed Thompson had repeatedly missed delivery deadlines, causing a ripple effect and costly project delays.
 Thompson, on the other hand, argued unforeseen supply chain issues and alleged that Maxwell refused to approve revised payment terms, despite fully receiving all steel components eventually.

 Communication broke down after several failed mediation attempts, prompting both parties to agree to arbitration under the Illinois Uniform Arbitration Act.
 The arbitration hearings convened in Woodlawn’s municipal building in September 2023, overseen by retired judge Harold Jensen.
 Over the course of five intense sessions spanning three weeks, each company presented detailed invoices, delivery logs, and email correspondences to support their claims.